Rare Earth Elements

 REE

-Despite the name, rare earth elements (REE) are generally abundant on our planet.
-But, unlike other elements found in areas or large deposits, REEs scatter in tiny quantities throughout the earth’s crust.
-Thus, extractions of REEs come from ores and minerals such as:
+Despit the name, rare earth elements (REE) are generally abundant on our planet.
+But, unlike other elements found in areas or large deposits, REEs are scattered in tiny quantities throughout the earth’s crust.
+Thus, REEs are extracted from ores and minerals such as:

 • bastnasite,